vyomguptaa/grid3.0/README.md

 4. Search a product inventory for shoes
 5. Subscribe to product updates
 6. Register for the Flipkart Axis credit card
-7. Pay credit card bills
+7. how to pay the credit card bills

 The main flows have the bot retrieving or changing information in a SQLite database (the file `example.db`).
 You can use `initialize.db` to change the data that exists in this file.